Create Your Ebook Online in 2025: How to Design, Make & Sell Professional Ebooks with Canva

 - Scale without additional time investment – Serve hundreds or thousands of customers simultaneously

 According to the Freelancers Union 2017 report, 63% of freelancers believe that having multiple clients provides greater financial security than being employed by a single company.
 According to Upwork’s 2023 study, freelancers contributed approximately $1.27 trillion to the US economy, highlighting the growing importance of independent work in today’s job market.
-(Upwork 2023 Report)

 If you’re interested in exploring multiple revenue channels beyond digital products, check out our guide on How to Diversify Your Freelance Income Streams in 2025 for a complete roadmap.

-Establishing Authority in Your Niche
+Establishing Authority in Your Niche with an Ebook or Online Course

 - Higher-paying clients – Perceived experts command premium rates